lis365b/data_analysis/data_prep_python_cheatsheet.md

 for i in range(1, 2):
 	    df.iloc[:, [i]] = df.iloc[:, [i]].apply(np.int64)
 ```
-Specify the range of columns - here: columns 2-3
-Specify data type (can also be String, etc.)
+Specify the range of columns (here: columns 2-3) and the data type (can also be String, etc.).

 **Convert a microseconds integer timestamp to datetime:**